Student Handbook 2017-2018

 Supervised Research cannot involve a topic significantly explored or researched by the student previously in another context such as legal journals, moot court, paid research, law office work, or previous seminars.
 A student is free to use the completed project in any manner the student desires.

 A professor will not supervise research outside of the area of his/her expertise, unless there is no faculty member possessing that expertise.
 Normally, Supervised Research will not be undertaken on a topic covered by a seminar currently being offered.
-A professor may not supervise more than 7 students per academic year in Supervised Research.
+A professor may not supervise, except in extraordinary circumstances, more than 7 students per academic year in Supervised Research.
 No faculty member may grade a Supervised Research paper where the paper was originally supervised by another faculty member, except in extraordinary circumstances with the approval of the Associate Dean for Academic Affairs.

 2. Independent Project

-Independent Project, JURI 5510 (1 or 2 credits), provides a flexible opportunity for independent exploration of legal issues or questions sometimes not found in any course or seminar and without following the format of a formal research paper.
-Projects must involve significant legal, social or empirical research or experiences.
+Independent Project, JURI 5510 (1 or 2 credits), provides a flexible opportunity for independent exploration of legal issues or questions sometimes not found in any course or seminar, without following the format of a formal research paper.
+Projects must involve significant legal, social, or empirical research or experiences.

 The supervisor of an Independent Project should be a full-time faculty member.
-To enroll, the student must present to a faculty member a prospectus describing in detail the project, the resources to be consulted, and the final product, if any, that will result from the student's project.
+On rare occasions, the Associate Dean for Academic Affairs may authorize an adjunct or visiting professor to supervise such a project.
+To enroll, the student must present to a faculty member a prospectus describing the project, the resources to be consulted, and the final product, if any, that will result from the student's project.
 The faculty member must review and approve the proposal prior to the student's enrollment.
+The project must culminate in the production of a written document that is placed in the student’s file.
+The document may be the work product itself or a description of or reflection on the Independent Project.
+The written product must reflect the nature of the work and document sufficient student work to warrant the credit hours awarded.

 The grade for Independent Project will be based upon the originality and creativity of the project, the amount of effort expended, the extent of the learning experience, and the quality of any written work prepared by the student in connection with the project.
 The work must be completed and any product submitted no later than the last day of scheduled classes for the semester.

 A faculty member normally will not grade Independent Projects in fields outside of his/her expertise, unless no other faculty member possesses that expertise.
 Faculty members are not permitted to grade an Independent Project that was originally approved by another professor.
-A faculty member may not supervise more than 9 independent projects per academic year.
+A faculty member may not, except in extraordinary circumstances, supervise more than 9 independent projects per academic year.

 Independent Project credit cannot be given for work previously done in connection with law review, legal journals, moot court, paid research, law office practice, or a course or seminar.

-Independent Project credit does not satisfy the Advanced Writing Requirement for graduation.
+Except in extraordinary circumstances, Independent Project credit does not satisfy the Advanced or Capstone Writing Requirements for graduation.

-Full-time law students are strongly advised that they should not work during their first year and they should not work more than 20 hours per week during their second or third years.
+Full-time law students are strongly advised that they should not work in employment for which they do not receive academic credit more than 20 hours per week during their second or third years.

 1. Minimum Standard for Graduation and Good Standing